Comparison of biomedical relationship extraction methods and models for knowledge graph creation: Background

-The extraction of the actual relationship comes as the final step of structuring information from sentence.
-In the past, a several approaches to structure relationship was explored: \begin{itemize} \item \textbf{Existence of relationship between entities} - classifies whether there is actual semantic relationship between two entities, or the entities are co-mentioned, but there is no actual relationship between them.
+The extraction of the actual relationship comes as the final step of structuring information from a sentence.
+One of the first systems to attempt relationship extraction in the biomedical domain was EDGAR \citep{rindflesch1999edgar}, which was extracting relationships between drugs and genes in the cancer domain, using a set of rules based on syntactic analysis.
+Since then, several approaches to structuring relationships were explored: \begin{itemize} \item \textbf{Existence of relationship between entities} - classifies whether there is an actual semantic relationship between two entities, or the entities are co-mentioned, but there is no actual named relationship between them.
 This approach of extracting general existence of the relationship is often applied for protein-protein interaction extraction \citep{zitnik2018modeling,szklarczyk2019string} or gene-disease interactions \citep{becker2004genetic}. \item \textbf{Extracting predicate verb as relationship type} - predicate is not a closed set of possible classes.
-Rather any predicate verb appearing in sentence indicating relationship between entities is taken as the relationship type.
+Any predicate verb, appearing in a sentence indicating a relationship between entities, is taken as the relationship type.
 Normalization of relationship types is left for further processing or analysis.
-Some of the research databases, such as Open Targets use this approach \citep{carvalho2019open}, as well as some of the commercial tools that allow relationship extraction (e.g. Linguamatics I2E). \item \textbf{Normalizing relationship types} - predicate is normalized into the set of well defined types.
-This approach needs a carefully crafted data model of possible relationships, as well as carefully developed dataset for machine learning or extraction rules.
-Datasets for this approach are rare.
-BioCreative VI and BioCreative VII provided data and organized shared task on chemical-protein interactions \citep{krallinger2017overview,krallingerdrugprot} \end{itemize}
+Some of the research databases, such as Open Targets use this approach \citep{carvalho2019open}, as well as some of the commercial tools that allow relationship extraction (e.g. Linguamatics I2E). \item \textbf{Normalizing relationship types} - predicate is normalized into the set of well-defined types.
+This approach needs a carefully crafted data model of possible relationships, as well as a carefully developed dataset for machine learning or extraction rules.
+In the semantic web community, there has been research on normalizing a basic set of relationships in the general domain, such as is-a, part-of, equal \citep{arnold2015semrep,speer2013conceptnet,speer2017conceptnet}.
+Domain-specific and more granular data models and datasets for this approach are rare.
+BioCreative VI and BioCreative VII provided data and organized shared tasks on chemical-protein interactions \citep{krallinger2017overview,krallingerdrugprot} \end{itemize}